nervosnetwork/docs.nervos.org/website/docs/essays/tx-pool-rbf.md

 }
 ```

-The API for invoking RBF is `send_transaction`, the same as creating a new transaction:
+The API for invoking RBF is `send_transaction`, which is same as creating a new transaction:

 ```json
 {